 4) Playa Bavaro – the main beach in Punta Cana

 Playa Bavaro or Bavaro Beach can be considered as the main beach of the whole Punta Cana area.
 It is the most frequented area of all Punta Cana beaches due to having a lot of big all-inclusive resorts first row as well as two public access points (Playa Los Corales and Playa del Cortecito, see below for more details and see the Bavaro Beach article for a map with all public access points) for all the people staying in apartments or smaller hotels in the village of Bavaro.
 Furthermore, it is one of the widest stretches of the whole region which makes it particularly spectacular, taking into consideration the endless swaying palm trees as well.
 Bavaro Beach is also one of the best beaches in Punta Cana for swimming, along with Playa Arena Gorda and Playa Arena Blanca.

 By the way, all beaches in Punta Cana are free.
 If you would like to get more ideas what you can do for free in Punta Cana, please check out this article with amazing ideas of things-to-do for free in Bavaro.

 Where to stay at Playa Bavaro: My favorite all-inclusive resort at Playa Bavaro is Dreams Royal Beach* (formerly called Now Larimar) due to its perfect price-value ratio.
 If you’d like to stay in a modern and elegant beachfront apartment, try Sanctuary @ Los Corales* or check out this wonderful beachfront Airbnb at Bavaro Beach*.

 How to get to Playa Bavaro: Depending on the hotel where you are staying, chances are that you can walk along the beach to reach Playa Bavaro – or you might even stay right at it.
 If you need directions for arriving by public transport or rental car, have a look at this comprehensive Bavaro Beach guide.

-5) Playa Los Corales – the individual beach, part of Bavaro Beach
+5) Playa Corales – the individual beach, part of Bavaro Beach